01 of 06

 The UNAM campus is home to several other museums, including MUCA (Museo Universitario de Ciencias y Artes), the University Museum of Science and Art, which hosts a variety of temporary exhibits, mainly multimedia artwork by Mexican artists.

-Another university museum is the MUAC (Museo Universidad de Arte Contemporaneo), a contemporary art museum with a permanent collection that has artwork dating from 1952, when the campus was inaugurated, to the present day.Continue to 5 of 6 below.
+Another university museum is the MUAC (Museo Universidad de Arte Contemporaneo), a contemporary art museum with a permanent collection that has artwork dating from the year the campus was inaugurated, 1952, to the present day.Continue to 5 of 6 below.

 05 of 06